Efficient Self-supervised Vision Pretraining with Local Masked Reconstruction: Introduction

-In the Transformer model, the global self-attention mechanism attends to all $n$ image patches, incurring $\mathcal{O}(n^2)$ time complexity.
-But the benefits of attending to far-away patches in reconstruction remain unclear.
-In Fig. \ref{fig:attention}, we visualize the attention weights when reconstructing a masked image patch (shown in black).
-From a pretrained $\text{MAE}_{\text{Large}}$ model, we extract the attention weights from the decoder layers 2, 4, 6, and 8 and use white to indicate high attention.
-The model mostly attends to patches close to the target patch, which motivates us to limit the range of attention used in the reconstruction.
-Hence we propose a new model, dubbed as \textbf{Lo}cal \textbf{Ma}sked \textbf{R}econstruction or LoMaR.
+Hence, we propose a new model, dubbed \textbf{Lo}cal \textbf{Ma}sked \textbf{R}econstruction or LoMaR.
 The model restricts the attention region to a small window, such as 7$\times$7 image patches, which is sufficient for reconstruction.
-Similar approaches \cite{sparsetransformer,attentionspan,bigbird} have been seen in many NLP domains for those who need to operate on a long sequence.
+Similar approaches \cite{sparsetransformer,attentionspan,bigbird} have been seen in NLP problems that need to process long sequences.
 The small windows have also been explored in vision domains for higher training and inference speed \cite{swintransformer,focalTransformer}.
-But unlike the previous vision transformers, such as Swin Transformer \cite{swintransformer}, which creates the shifting windows with the fixed coordinates for each image.
-We instead sample several windows with random locations, which can better capture the objects in different spatial areas.
+However, unlike prior work in vision transformers, which create shifting windows with fixed coordinates for each image, we sample several windows with random locations, which can better capture the objects in different spatial areas.

-In Figure \ref{architecture}, we compare LoMaR and MAE and note two major differences: a) We sample a region with k$\times$k patches to perform masked reconstruction instead of from the full number of patches.
+In Figure \ref{architecture}, we compare LoMaR and MAE and note two significant differences: a) We sample a region with k$\times$k patches to perform masked reconstruction instead of from the total number of patches.
 Instead of reconstructing the masked patches from the 25\% visible patches globally located in the image, we find that it is sufficient to recover the missing information with only some local visual clues. b) We replace the heavy-weight decoder in MAE with a lightweight MLP head.
 We feed all image patches directly into the encoder, including masked and visible patches.
-In comparison, in MAE, only the visible patches are fed to the encoder.
-Experiments show that these architectural changes bring more performance gain to the local masked reconstruction in small windows.
+In comparison, only the visible patches are fed to the encoder in MAE.
+Experiments show that these architectural changes bring more performance gain to the local masked reconstruction in small regions.